Lamp with handle in the form of a horse

 This lamp was discovered with several objects of Roman manufacture.
 They were possibly gifts to the queen of Meroe from the expedition of the emperor Nero sent about 60 A.D. to discover the source of the Nile.

-From Tomb of Amanitenmemide (about AD 60-62), Meroe (Beg.
+From Tomb of Amanikhatashan (about AD 60-62), Meroe (Beg.
 North), Pyramid Beg.
-N 18, Chamber A. 1921: excavated by the Harvard University-Museum of Fine Arts Expedition; assigned to the MFA by the government of the Sudan; 1924: received by the MFA.
+N 18, Chamber A. 1921: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan; 1924: received by the MFA.